-Ralph Shortey Charged: Oklahoma Senator Caught With Teen In Motel, Police Say
+Ralph Shortey Child Prostitution Charges: Oklahoma Senator Caught With Teen

-Prosecutors filed child prostitution charges Thursday against Oklahoma State Senator Ralph Shortey, a man they say police identified as the adult male found in a Moore, Oklahoma, motel room with a teen boy on March 9.
+Prosecutors filed child prostitution charges Thursday against Oklahoma state senator Ralph Shortey, a man they say police identified as the adult male found in a Moore, Oklahoma, motel room with a teen boy on March 9.
 A warrant for his arrest was then issued.

-Oklahoma prosecutors charged Republican State Senator Ralph Shortey, who was elected to represent District 44, with three felony counts of prostitution-related activities, according to Fox News: engaging in child prostitution, transporting a minor for prostitution, and engaging in prostitution within 1,000 feet of a church.
+Oklahoma prosecutors charged Republican state senator Ralph Shortey, who was elected to represent District 44, with three felony counts of prostitution-related activities, according to Fox News: engaging in child prostitution, transporting a minor for prostitution and engaging in prostitution within 1,000 feet of a church.
 Police in Moore, a suburb of Oklahoma City, said that the investigation into the circumstances of the incident that occurred on March 9 is ongoing.

 Shortey turned himself in to Cleveland County Authorities later on Thursday, according to KFOR in Oklahoma City.